16 Different Types of Bees in Maryland

 Cuckoo Bees (Nomadinae) are a type of bee found in Maryland.
 These types of bees in Maryland are small, ranging from just over 1/10 inch to 3/8 inch long.

-They are usually black and yellow or orange, with darker bands across their abdomen.
-Cuckoo Bees are parasitic and feed on the larvae of other bees.
+Cuckoo bees are usually black, yellow, or orange, with darker bands across their abdomen.
+They are parasitic and feed on the larvae of other bees.

 They do not produce wax or honey and can be recognized by the long proboscis they use to probe into their host’s nest.

-In Maryland, the majority of Cuckoo Bees live solitary lives, meaning each individual is responsible for their own survival.
+In Maryland, most Cuckoo Bees live solitary lives, meaning each individual is responsible for their own survival.

 While most Cuckoo Bees do not build nests, some species build small clay structures near the entrance of their host’s nest to provide shelter.

-The female Cuckoo Bee will lay her eggs inside the host’s nest, and when the larvae hatch, they will consume the larvae of their hosts as they develop.
+The female Cuckoo Bee lays her eggs inside the host’s nest, and when the larvae hatch, they consume the larvae of their hosts as they develop.

 Mason Bees